brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

 thanks in part to the pressure that library authors feel to make the sample code on their front page as impressively brief as possible.
-But even if the face of this pressure there still exist libraries that expect you, their user, to build an entire object hierarchy one object at a time in the course of using the library.
+But even in the face of this pressure, there still exist libraries that expect you — their caller — to build an entire object hierarchy yourself in the course of using the library.

 The fact that some libraries
 rely on their callers to tediously instantiate objects